Frequently Asked Questions

 Students with a GTF appointment (.49 FTE) receive full tuition waivers (covering resident or non-resident tuition, whichever is applicable), monthly stipends, and health coverage.
 (See also: Graduate School: Salary and Benefits.)

 What does the Graduate Teaching Fellowship involve?

-In the first year, Program GTFs teach one course per 11-week term (including finals) for a total of three courses a year in either Introduction to Creative Writing (fiction or poetry) or a section of the Kidd Tutorials.
+In the first year, Program GTFs teach one course per 11-week term (including finals) for a total of three courses.
+Courses assigned are either Introduction to Fiction, Introduction to Poetry, or a section of the Kidd Tutorials.
 No previous teaching experience is required for the GTF appointments; training is provided by the Program.

-During their second year, MFA candidates typically receive a GTF appointment teaching composition in the English Department (CRWR and English are separate units at the UO).
+During the second year, MFA candidates typically receive a GTF appointment teaching a composition course each term in the English Department (CRWR and English are separate units at the UO).
 Eligibility to teach composition is dependent on successfully completing pedagogical courses offered by the English Department in the MFA student's first year.

 What does the stipend cover?

 The stipend is generally enough for the average single person to reasonably live on in the Eugene/Springfield area.
 We anticipate that the annual stipend for 2015-2016 CRWR GTFs will be $18,000.
 For more information, check out the Office of the Registrar's webpage: